What’s new in App Layering 4.15

 Labs features in this release

 Labs features are previews of potential functionality for future releases.
-While a feature is in Labs, you should not use it in production.
-There is no guarantee that Labs feature will remain in the product, nor that the feature will work as originally designed if and when they are released.
+While a feature is in Labs, do not use it in production.
+There is no guarantee that a Labs feature will become part of the product, nor that the feature will work as originally designed if and when it is released.

 The Labs features available in this release include the following: